Procurement and Fair Jobs Code - what is required by agencies

 • include Fair Jobs Code Model Clauses in tender documents

-• confirm that suppliers hold a Fair Jobs Code Certificate
+• confirm that suppliers hold a Fair Jobs Code pre-assessment certificate

 • include Fair Jobs Code Model Clauses in resulting contracts